 The draft of the constitution was completed in 1791.
-Power divided among legislative, executive and judiciary instead of king.
+Power was divided among legislative, executive and judiciary instead of the king.
 Thus France became a constitutional monarchy.

 Active citizens had to elect electors.
 Electors had to elect National Assembly and Judiciary from among them.
 National Assembly had control over king and group of ministers.
 But king still had the power of royal veto and the ability to select ministers.
 A person from the category of highest taxpayers and above the age of 25 was eligible to be chosen as elector and member of National Assembly.